grahamcarman/docs/astro/api/overview.md

 --header 'Authorization: Bearer <your-api-token>'
 ```

 Endpoints can return subsets of specific attributes based on the permissions of your API token.
-Generally speaking, if your API token's role would allow you to access something in the Cloud UI or Astro CLI, it will also allow you to access the same thing or action using the API.
+If your API token's role allows you to access something in the Cloud UI or Astro CLI, it also allows you to access the same thing or action using the API.
 See [User permissions](user-permissions.md) for a list of all possible permissions.

 ## Rate limiting